Gautam8387/CS-1319-Programming-Language-Design-and-Implementation/README.md

 ## Assignment 2
 This assignment is to write a lexical analyzer for nanoC.
 The lexical analyzer is implemented using ```Lex```.

+## Assignment 3
+This assignment is to write a parser for nanoC.
+The parser is implemented using ```Bison```.
+Modified the lexer accordingly.